-- The articles of association of the Swiss target should expressly permit upstream financial assistance. - The guarantees should be approved not only by the board of directors but also by the shareholders of the Swiss target company. - The finance documents should include language that limits such upstream undertakings to the amount of freely distributable equity and provide for a compensation of the Swiss target by a security or guarantee fee, as well as include certain undertakings of the Swiss target to mitigate upstream limitations. - Certain Swiss tax withholding issues should also be addressed in the finance documents.
+- The articles of association of the Swiss target should expressly permit upstream financial assistance. - The guarantees should be approved not only by the board of directors but also by the shareholders of the Swiss target company. - · The finance documents should include language that limits such upstream undertakings to the amount of freely distributable equity and possibly also provide for compensation of the Swiss target by a security or guarantee fee, as well as include certain undertakings of the Swiss target to mitigate upstream limitations.